antonkvm/sudoku-solver/README.md

 The next improvements that make sense to implement are for instance:

- - row, column and 3x3 cover elemination ([read more](https://sandiway.arizona.edu/sudoku/cover.html))
- - Least Constraining Value (LCV): select the candidate for a cell that impacts the fewest candidate sets of connected cells, reducing the chance of eliminating a correct candidate
- - Other various tricks one might use when solving a sudoku puzzle manually
+ - Various techniques one might use when solving a sudoku puzzle manually, like cover elimination or pointing pairs.
+These could help eliminate candidates and shave off a few steps.
+ - maybe do something "fun" like add a front end and a website

 ## Resources